psrikanthm/psrikanthm.github.io/_posts/2020-03-13-chat-analysis.md

 ![png](/images/chat-analysis-fig5.png)

-Finally, I looked at the number of messages per day and plotted below using Plotly's cool rangeslider.
-Infact the only reason I examined this metric is it gives me chance for using time series plots of Plotly ;) After loading the messages in Pandas' Series indexed with timestamp, I resampled the data with a time interval of 24 hours for converting un-even spaced time series data to evenly spaced.
+Finally, I looked at the number of messages per day and plotted below using Plotly's Time Series plot.
+After loading the messages in Pandas' Series indexed with timestamp, I resampled the data with a time interval of 24 hours for converting un-even spaced time series data to evenly spaced.

 Since we had communications outside WhatsApp texts, its hard to make lot of conclusions from this plot.
 Though I can identify when we had our "sparks", its also striking to see we texted each other everyday !!